 But the case is a little more complicated than that.
 Turns out, transportation isn't the sole service Leap offers.
 The company exists in the same gray area as rideshare startups Uber and Lyft: it's one-part tech company (thanks to its app that controls every aspect of the ride) and one-part transportation service.
 Just like its peers, Leap's nebulous classification makes it difficult to decide how existing laws apply to it.

 For the sake of elaboration, let's get into specific examples:

-- Lyft was also named in lawsuits alleging the company wrongfully classified its drivers as independent contractors.
-Read more about the case in "Ridesharing Services the Latest to Face Challenges on Workers' Compensation Issues."
+Lyft was also named in lawsuits alleging the company wrongfully classified its drivers as independent contractors.

 As more startups continue to merge technology with existing services, more of these cases are bound to crop up.
-That means in order to survive, you must think outside the box while also conforming to the established rules of the land.
+That means in order to survive, you must think outside the box while also conforming to any laws or regulations.

-That is to say change is inevitable, but it doesn't do you any services to disregard the laws and face the financial consequences.
+Though change is inevitable, it doesn't do you any good to disregard the laws and face the financial consequences.
 To walk the line, here are some tips:

-- Don't take employee misclassification issues lightly.
-The Department of Labor sure isn't.
-If you accidentally misclassify employees as independent contractors, your business can be fined and sued for Workers' Comp benefits, back taxes, and other fees.
+Don't take employee misclassification issues lightly.
+The Department of Labor sure doesn't.
+If you accidentally misclassify employees as independent contractors, your business can be fined and sued for workers' comp benefits, back taxes, and other fees.

 Know that being inclusive can be a selling point in itself.
 When your startup hits the ground, you'll want all the positive buzz you can get.
 We're living in a time when videos of random acts of kindness go viral.
 Take that spirit into consideration as you develop your plans.